 Finding a Top Financial Advisor Firms in Minneapolis, Minnesota

 Choosing a financial advisor is a tough decision.
-We made it easier for you by compiling the top 10 in your area, selected after extensive research.
-SmartAsset combed through company records and filings with the U.S. Securities and Exchange Commission (SEC) to find the best contenders in the financial advisor space in Minneapolis, Minnesota.
-If you’re still unsure of who to work with, give our advisor pairing tool a try.
+We made it easier for you by compiling the top 10 firms in your area, based on extensive research.
+SmartAsset combed through company records and filings with the U.S. Securities and Exchange Commission (SEC) to find the top firms in Minneapolis.
+For advisors who match your preferences and can meet your needs, give our advisor finder tool a try.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||Riverbridge Partners Find an Advisor||$ 5,378,316,627|| |